These 7 Beautiful Byways in Missouri are Perfect for a Scenic Drive

 This is one of Missouri's only urban scenic byways.
 Cutting through Kansas City, the

 goes through attractive Kessler Park.
 Gaze at limestone bluffs and forests overlooking the Missouri River bottom.

 See what it’s like to drive along this urban scenic byway:

 3. Crowley's Ridge Parkway

-Although this scenic byway is mostly in Arkansas, the 212-mile trip starts in the southeastern corner of Missouri.
-The route along dramatic Crowley's Ridge is particularly beautiful in spring, when wildflowers dot the road.
-Along the way, see forests, farmland, historic buildings, battlefields and orchards.
+is mostly in Arkansas, the 212-mile trip starts in the southeastern corner of Missouri.
+The route along dramatic Crowley's Ridge is particularly beautiful in spring when wildflowers dot the road.
+Along the way, see forests, farmland, historic buildings, battlefields, and orchards.
 Missouri sites include Malden's Historical Museum and Bootheel Youth Museum.

 4. Glade Top Trail

 Glade Top Trail, Beaver Township, MO 65608, USA

 is the state's only National Forest Scenic Byway; it includes the Mark Twain National Forest and the Hercules Glades Wilderness Area.
 Be sure to stop at the route's multiple overlook pull-outs to see jaw-dropping panoramic views of the surrounding countryside.

 Get a closer look at this beautiful area in Missouri: